Amanullah73/TO-DO-LIST/README.md

-# TO-DO-LIST
+# To-Do-List (Web Application)
-To-Do List is built with HTML, JavaScript, and Bootstrap and runs in a web browser

-# To-Do List Web Application

 ## Description
 The **To-Do List Web Application** is a simple and interactive task management tool that helps users organize their tasks efficiently.
-Built using **HTML, CSS, JavaScript, and Bootstrap**, this web-based application allows users to add, edit, delete, and mark tasks as completed.
+Built using **HTML, CSS, Bootstrap, and JavaScript**, this web-based application allows users to add, edit, delete, and mark tasks as completed.

 ## Features
-Add new tasks
+1. Add new tasks
-View all tasks
+2. View all tasks
-Edit tasks
+3. Edit tasks
-Mark tasks as completed/uncompleted
+4. Mark tasks as completed/uncompleted
-Delete tasks
+5. Delete tasks
-Responsive design using Bootstrap
+6. Responsive design using Bootstrap

 ## Technologies Used
 - **HTML** (Structure)
 - **CSS** (Styling)
 - **Bootstrap** (Responsive Design)
-- **JavaScript** (Functionality)
+- **JavaScript** (Inline in HTML for functionality)

 ## Installation
 1. **Clone the Repository:**